-There has been a lot of talk about the efficacy of advertising.
-It seems folks are especially questioning the “old line” stuff like direct mail, telemarketing and print advertising.
-I’ve been thinking about this a lot over the past several years and so I’ve developed a bit of a bias.
-My belief is that advertising is in a fairly steep decline in efficacy.
+There has been much talk about the efficacy of advertising.
+It seems folks are especially questioning the “old line” stuff like direct mail, telemarketing, and print advertising.
+I’ve been thinking about this a lot over the past several years.
+So I’ve developed a bit of a bias.
+I believe that advertising is in a fairly steep decline in efficacy.
 So I have a couple of “what if’s” to share:

-- What if people really are immune to ads?
+- What if people are immune to ads?

 - What if people mostly fast forward through your video/audio ads?